 Hawaiian Foods Week with Spam Onigirazu

 My children absolutely love onigirazu and it’s one of their most requested lunch items.
 As next week (June 12 – 18) is Hawaiian Foods Week, I got the idea for this recipe while grocery shopping and saw SPAM®.
-As many of you know, SPAM® products are part of life in Hawaii.
-It’s served everywhere from grocery store delis to fancy restaurants.
+As many of you know, SPAM® products are a part of life in Hawaii.
+It’s served everywhere, from grocery stores, delis to fancy restaurants.
 Even McDonald’s features several SPAM® items on their breakfast menu.

-For next week, I am celebrating Hawaiian Foods Week with many of the brands you know and love including King’s Hawaiian, Dole, SPAM®, Kona Brewing Co. and Mauna Loa.
+Starting next week, I will be celebrating Hawaiian Foods Week with many of the brands you know and love, which include King’s Hawaiian, Dole, SPAM®, Kona Brewing Co. and Mauna Loa.

 After making the onigirazu for my children, I made several sandwiches with King’s Hawaiian rolls, SPAM® product, and King’s Hawaiian BBQ sauce for Mr. JOC.
-He thoroughly enjoyed the combination and it’s made the list as one of our quick meal ideas.
+He thoroughly enjoyed the combination, and it’s now made the list as one of our quick meal ideas.

 What’s your favorite Hawaiian foods?
 Share in the comment below! 🙂